durka/guard/README.md

 [![Travis CI](https://travis-ci.org/durka/guard.svg)](https://travis-ci.org/durka/guard)

+**This feature has finally been officially added to Rust.
+This crate should be considered deprecated once `#![feature(let_else)]` is stabilized.**

-This crate exports a macro which implements most of [RFC 1303](https://github.com/rust-lang/rfcs/pull/1303) (a "let-else" or "guard" expression as you can find in Swift).
+This crate exports a macro which implements most of [RFC 3137](https://github.com/rust-lang/rfcs/pull/3137) (originally [RFC 1303](https://github.com/rust-lang/rfcs/pull/1303)), a "let-else" or "guard" expression as you can find in Swift.

-The syntax proposed in the RFC was `if !let PAT = EXPR { BODY }` or `let PAT = EXPR else { BODY }` (where `BODY` _must_ diverge).
-This macro understands the latter syntax, as well as a variation proposed in the RFC with the `else` clause in the middle.
+The syntax decided upon in the RFC is `let PAT = EXPR else { BODY }` (where `BODY` _must_ diverge).
+This macro understands mostly what has been implemented in the compiler, with a few limitations detailed below, as well as a variation proposed in the first RFC with the `else` clause in the middle.

 The crate also implements a variant `guard_unwrap` that panics if the match fails.